Aftaputra/Microscope-OF/src/openflexure_microscope_server/things/camera/tuning_files/vc4/README.md

 It is possible tp ship different CCMs to be used based on the estimated colour temperatire.
 We only ship one CCM as our illumination colour temperature is fixed to 5000K, the colour temperature of the LED board.
 However, the diffuser might affect this.

 The CCMs are different for PiCamera HQ and PiCamera version 2.
-The default uning files for these cameras (`/usr/share/libcamera/ipa/rpi/vc4/imx219.json` or `/usr/share/libcamera/ipa/rpi/vc4/imx477.json`) specify CCMs for a number of temperatures but not for 5000k.
-As such we linearly interpolate between temperatures below 5k with the following code:
+The default tuning files for these cameras (`/usr/share/libcamera/ipa/rpi/vc4/imx219.json` or `/usr/share/libcamera/ipa/rpi/vc4/imx477.json`) specify CCMs for a number of temperatures but not for 5000K.
+As such we linearly interpolate between temperatures around 5000K with the following code:

 ```
 import numpy as np